cncf/wg-serverless/workflow/spec/spec.md

 Each branch receives a copy of the Parallel state's input data.
 States within each branch are only allowed to transition to states defined in the same branch.
 Transitions to other branches or workflow states are not allowed.
+States outside a parallel state cannot transition to a state within a branch of a parallel state.

 Data output of the Parallel state includes the data output of each executed branch.